szabgab/codeandtalk.com/docs/PEOPLE.md

 gplus:       (e.g. 102810219707784087582 )
 ```

-After all the fields osome files have an entry
+After all the fields some files have an entry

 ```
 __DESCRIPTION__